 In the movie The Throne/Sado (사도/思悼) (2015), the Jajeongjeon Hall was used as the memorial hall of the deceased Senior Dowager Queen (Kim Hae-su) the King Sukjong’s 4th wife Queen In’won.
 Crown Prince Sado (Yoo Ah-in) and King Yeongjo (Song Kang-ho) pay their respects in separate scenes.

 Performance Filmed Here

-TXT (TOMORROW X TOGETHER, pronounced “Tomorrow by Together”), accompanied with the Seoul Metropolitan Traditional Orchestra of Korea (서울시국악관현악단), performed at Sungjeongjeon Throne Hall courtyard as part of the 5th Seoul Music Discovery (5회 서울X음악여행), held on December 11, 2020.
+— TXT (TOMORROW X TOGETHER, pronounced “Tomorrow by Together”) accompanied by the Seoul Metropolitan Traditional Orchestra of Korea (서울시국악관현악단), for the 5th Seoul Music Discovery Festival (5회 서울X음악여행), December 11, 2020 – Sungjeongjeon Throne Hall courtyard

 Gyeonghui Palace/Gyeonghuigung [경희궁/慶熙宮], built in 1617 during the Joseon Dynasty, is considered as one of the ‘Five Grand Palaces in Seoul’ (서울시에 있는 5대 궁궐).
 Since it was constructed, it served 10 generations of Joseon kings as a secondary royal villa and a retreat during emergencies.

 First known as Saemundong Daegwol (새문동 대궐) or Seogwol (서궐, or Western Palace), it was renamed as Gyeongdeokgung in the 8th year of Gwanghaegun, and later to its contemporary name in 1760.
 The palace, which was heavily destroyed by two fires during the 19th century and further under the Japanese colonial rule, started to be reconstructed from the 1990s, with 33% of the original palace being able to be restored.